 There are credible claims that birds intentionally spread fires, too.
 Audubon and other publications have covered anecdotal reports of northern Australia raptors picking up burning sticks and dropping them elsewhere on the arid landscape to flush out prey like lizards and snakes.
 Mark Bonta, the Penn State geographer behind those reports, says that he and colleagues have a forthcoming peer-reviewed paper with further evidence that Black Kites, Brown Falcons, and Whistling Kites all spread fires intentionally.
 The researchers haven’t yet captured video or photographic evidence of the phenomenon, but Bonta says they’ve confirmed it by interviewing local experts and reviewing publications of aboriginal knowledge.

 How big of a role does climate change play?
-Researchers detect a changing climate’s fingerprints on this year’s ferocious fires, which may be just a glimpse of things to come.
-In northern California, for example, heavy winter rains fueled a riot of new plant growth in the spring, but the summer’s record heat parched that vegetation, turning it to tinder.
-That’s part of a broader trend; Columbia University scientists last year showed that climate change has doubled the area of the western U.S. affected by forest fires over the past three decades.
+Researchers detect a changing climate’s fingerprints in recent fires, which may be just a glimpse of things to come.
+In northern California, for example, heavy winter rains in 2017 fueled a riot of new plant growth in the spring, but the summer’s record heat parched that vegetation, turning it to tinder.
+That’s part of a broader trend; in 2016, Columbia University scientists showed that climate change has doubled the area of the western U.S. affected by forest fires over the past three decades.
 “Climate is really running the show in terms of what burns,” one of that study’s authors said.
 “We should be getting ready for bigger fire years than those familiar to previous generations.”

 What climate-charged fires will mean for birds is hard to say.
 “More and more, the past is becoming irrelevant as we advance to the no-analog future climate,” one researcher told Audubon in 2015.
 Saab, from the Forest Service, says she expects future fires to rearrange habitat types and the distribution of bird species.
 For now, the patchwork of habitat left behind by blazes helps maintain bird diversity in Western forests.
 “In the future?” she says, “I don’t know.”